Fire Punch: Plot

 Agni confronts Doma, now raising children with ideals of compassion and pacifism.
 Doma justifies his past actions as an attempt to prevent moral degradation through cannibalism.
 Though momentarily swayed, Agni is overwhelmed by memories of Luna's death and slaughters Doma and several children in a fugue state.
 Wracked with guilt, he attempts suicide but is saved by Togata, who perishes in the process.
 Returning to the village, Agni discovers a colossal tree where Judah has absorbed the life force of his followers, the "Agnists".
 Trapped within the World Tree, Judah pleads for death to escape Sulya's control.
 Agni obliges, but her powers extinguish his flames, halting his regeneration.
 Though she survives, her memories are lost, and Agni names her Luna.
 They settle in a salt mine with survivors from Doma's group, though Agni's sanity deteriorates over time.
 Judah eventually realizes Agni is not her brother, and they form a romantic relationship.

 Meanwhile, Sun ascends to a messianic role among the Agnists.
 Judah is abducted as Sulya convinces Sun that her sacrifice is necessary to warm the world.
-However, after a dispute, Sun beheads Sulya in Agni's name.
+However, after a dispute over the direction of the world to come, Sun beheads Sulya in Agni's name.
 Agni succumbs to his "Fire Punch" persona, pursuing the Agnists to rescue Judah/Luna.
 In the ensuing conflict, Sun perishes, and Judah damages Agni's brain, erasing his memories before completing the World Tree ritual.

 Eighty years later, the Earth begins to thaw.
 Agni, now known as Sun, lives quietly near the base of Judah's tree.
 He is given Togata's camera, though the corrupted footage—silent and monochrome—holds no meaning for him.
 Centuries pass, and Judah, still within the tree, forgets her past entirely.
 Millennia later, as Earth is destroyed by an asteroid, she wonders if she will remain trapped forever.
 In the distant future, long after the universe's death, a man resembling Agni appears beside her.
 Introducing themselves as Sun and Luna, though neither recognizes the other, they embrace and drift into slumber.
 Elsewhere, two figures resembling Agni and Luna exit an empty cinema.